Periplus of the Erythraean Sea: Remains of the Indo-Greek kingdom

 The Periplus claims that Greek buildings and wells exist in Barigaza, falsely attributing them to Alexander the Great, who never went this far south.
 This account of a kingdom tracing its beginnings to Alexander's campaigns and the Hellenistic Seleucid empire that followed:

 The Periplus further claims to the circulation of Indo-Greek coinage in the region:

 The Greek city of Alexandria Bucephalous on the Jhelum River is mentioned in the Periplus, as well as in the Roman Peutinger Table:

 Manuscripts

-The Periplus was originally known only through a single manuscript dating from the 14th or 15th century, now held by the British Museum.
-This edition proved to be a corrupt and error-ridden copy of a 10th-century Byzantine manuscript in minuscule hand.
-The 10th-century manuscript placed it beside Arrian's Periplus of the Black Sea and (apparently mistakenly) also credited Arrian with writing it as well.
+The Periplus was originally known only through a single manuscript dating from the 14th or 15th century, now held by the British Library.
+This manuscript proved to be a corrupt and error-ridden copy of a 10th-century Byzantine manuscript in minuscule hand.
+The 10th-century manuscript placed it beside Arrian's Periplus of the Euxine Sea and (apparently mistakenly) also credited Arrian with writing it as well.
 The Byzantine manuscript was taken from Heidelberg to Rome during the Thirty Years' War (1618–1648), then to Paris under Napoleon after his army's conquest of the Papal States in the late 1790s, then returned to Heidelberg's University Library in 1816 where it remains.